kudray/exlink/README.md

 http://www.do.comeze.com/?ExLink_XH_Plugin

+Version: 1.0

-Version: 0.3 Copyright (c) 2012 Lubomyr Kudray
+Copyright (c) 2012 Lubomyr Kudray

-Optimise external links for SEO with ExLink_XH plugin.
+Optimise external links for search ebgine (SEO) with ExLink_XH plugin.

 The ExLink_XH plugin is a very simple approach to external links optimisation for SEO, adding icons to links to external websites addresses and showing confirmation pop-up.
 It is a purely javascript/jQuery implementation, so the icons are only shown to users that have JavaScript enabled.

 Features

     Creating internally SEO secure  link with external link.